-Non-denominational churches aren’t connected to an established denomination, but they are disconnected with each other as well.
+Non-denominational churches aren’t connected to an established denomination, but they are disconnected from each other as well.
 “Non-denominational” isn’t a network or association of churches that are in relationship with one another.

-The autonomy of each non-denominational church means that there is no uniform Bible translation among them.
-Even within a non-denominational church, the pastor and church leadership don’t dictate what version of the Bible people read.
+The autonomy of each non-denominational church means no uniform Bible translation among them.
+Even within a non-denominational church, the pastor and church leaders don’t dictate what version of the Bible people read.

-It’s not uncommon for someone who is asked — “what Bible translation do you read?” — to have to look at the spine of the book of the first few pages to look for the initials or name of the translation.
+It’s not uncommon for someone who is asked — “What Bible translation do you read?” — to look at the spine of the book of the first few pages to look for the initials or name of the translation.

 People select a translation in different ways.
 Here are common ways people make their choice:

 - They use whatever translation their pastor uses.
 Churchgoers trust their pastor, so it’s easy to read whatever translation he does.
 It also makes it easier to follow along when he is preaching.
-This is often a good way to select a Bible translation because a pastor will often pick an accurate translation, but also one that most can understand.
+This is often a good way to select a Bible translation because a pastor will often pick an accurate translation but also one that most can understand.

 - They use whatever translation their Sunday school class or small group uses.
 Like people who trust their pastor, they also trust their close relationships with other believers.
 Many churches show Bible verses on a big screen when the pastor is preaching, so it’s not necessary to use the same translation he does.
-If this is the case, some people will choose to use a translation that others in their Bible study read.
+If this is the case, some people will use a translation that others in their Bible study read.

 - They use a translation that emphasizes accuracy.
 Because of how words, thoughts, and sentences get translated from one language into another, the more accurate a translation is, the less “readable” it becomes.
 “Readability” is a term that refers to how easy a translation is to read or understand.
 The most accurate Bible translations have a high reading level, like the 11th or 12th grade (see chart below).

-To be clear, accuracy and readable are terms used to describe the reading level of trustworthy Bible translations.
+Accuracy and readability are terms used to describe the reading level of trustworthy Bible translations.
 People who don’t read well or aren’t used to reading the Bible may opt for a highly readable translation.

-What is the difference between the NIV, ESV, NASB, KJV, NKJV, and the NLT?
+What Is the Difference Between the NIV, ESV, NASB, KJV, NKJV, and the NLT?

 The comparison chart below offers readers an overview of popular Bible translations used in denominational and non-denominational Christian churches.
-Each translation has a unique history, a translation methodology, and has a measurable reading level.
+Each translation has a unique history, a translation methodology, and a measurable reading level.

-|NIV||The full text of the New International Version (NIV) appeared in 1978.
+|The full text of the New International Version (NIV) appeared in 1978.
 Over 40 years later, the NIV maintains a wide readership, especially among conservative evangelicals.

 |Published in 2001, the English Standard Version (ESV) reworks the Revised Standard Version (RSV), which first appeared in 1971.
 Conservative evangelical scholars produced the ESV, so it’s not a surprise that it has been growing in popularity among conservative evangelical readers in the last two decades.

-|The New American Standard Bible (NASB) Update appeared in 1995 with the purpose of improving the translation’s clarity and updating outdated English styles (e.g. removing words like “thou”).
-Since it’s first appearance in 1971, the NASB has been a favorite among people who prefer a word-for-word translation.
+|The New American Standard Bible (NASB) Update appeared in 1995 with the purpose of improving the translation’s clarity and updating outdated English styles (e.g., removing words like “thou”).
+Since its first appearance in 1971, the NASB has been a favorite among people who prefer a word-for-word translation.

 |The King James Version first appeared in 1611, then underwent several revisions in the following centuries.
 The KJV is the most popular English translation in Protestant history.

 |The entire New King James Version first appeared in 1982.
-It’s creators declared it to be an update on the KJV.
+Its creators declared it to be an update on the KJV.
 Scholars from different denominations like Baptist, Lutheran, Presbyterian, Methodist, and Assemblies of God made up the translation team.

 |The New Living Translation (NLT) is an update of the Living Translation (LT).
-The LT didn’t translate from biblical manuscripts in their original languages of Hebrew and Greek, it only re-worded the American Standard Bible (ASB) of 1901.
-90 conservative scholars worked on the NLT, which was published in 1996.
+The LT didn’t translate from biblical manuscripts in their original languages of Hebrew and Greek, and it only re-worded the American Standard Bible (ASB) of 1901.
+Ninety conservative scholars worked on the NLT, which was published in 1996.